rochelleterman/PS239T/02_Unix-Bash/04_create.md

 ## Exercises

 #### Challenge 1

+1. `cd` into the `PS239T/02_Unix-Bash/` directory
+2. make a new directory with the path `data/new-york-times/2015-01-01`
+2. list the files in the `data/downloads` directory.
+3. copy all the files in the `data/downloads` directoryinto a new directory, `data/new-york-times/2015-01-01` (hint: use wildcards so that you don't have to do each one individually)

+#### Challenge 2

 What is the output of the closing `ls` command in the sequence shown below?

 ```